-Serve guacamole with tortilla chips or veggie sticks.
-This one of the best things for summer snacking and poolside afternoons.
+Serve guacamole with a full taco bar, Instant Pot chicken fajitas dinner, veggie sticks, or tortilla chips.
+This is one of the best things for summer snacking and poolside afternoons.
 Guacamole is also great with omelets, burgers, tacos, burritos, and fajitas.
-I think it pairs well with fish, chicken, pork, and beef.
+It pairs well with fish, chicken, pork, and beef.
 You can’t go wrong!

 This is also an easy guacamole recipe for nachos.
 Since you’ll already have the salsa for nachos, just add a spoon or two to the avocado, and you’ll have guacamole ready instantly.

 Gather four ingredients and mix a healthy guacamole recipe in 10 minutes or less!

 Avocado – Choose ripe, buttery avocados like the Hass variety.
 Four avocados weigh roughly 2 pounds.